SonicQ1234/SonicQ1234/README.md

 -I’m interested in coding

--I’m currently doing coding a bot.
+-I’m currently coding a bot.

 -For any problems if bot is not working, contact me in discord at SonicQ#1990 (serious problem ONLY!)